-State and jurisdictional humanities councils will receive award documents from the NEH Office of Grant Management by e-mail in October 2020.
+State and jurisdictional humanities councils will receive award documents from the NEH Office of Grant Management via eGMS Reach in November 2021.

 In the event that NEH is operating under a continuing resolution, councils may receive a partial award(s).
 When NEH has received the full appropriation for a given federal fiscal year, award amounts will be determined and each council will receive the balance of their award.